One of the most prevalent Animal Stereotypes

 - In the Drawn adventure games, pictures of carrots can be used to attract or decoy bunnies.

-— Human corpses/carrion, garbage, cheese (examples for cheese go in the mice section, since it usually indicates that rats and mice are being used interchangeably.)
+— Human corpses/carrion, filth, garbage, cheese (examples for cheese go in the mice section, since it usually indicates that rats and mice are being used interchangeably.)

 - All Quiet on the Western Front featured rats that would come out after battles to eat the dead soldiers.